 This family went through so much pain—all because their son’s caregivers didn’t do their jobs.
 The school didn’t implement the correct systems to ensure this wouldn’t happen to their child.

 We represented this family in a lawsuit against the school for all the damages caused to this child and his family.
-We found that the childcare facility violated more than three of the standards put in place by the state, and we presented this information to the school—they owed compensation to our clients for their negligence and lack of preparedness.
+We found that the childcare facility violated more than three of the standards put in place by the state, and we presented this information to the school—they owed compensation to our clients for their negligent behavior and lack of preparedness.

 Our firm sent them details of how they were in violation of the rules.
 We told them what our clients required as their settlement; however, their lawyers tried to argue with us, attempting to downplay the seriousness of the situation.